GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

    <a href="https://example.com/objects/{{object.eid}}" target="_blank">{{object.eid}}</a>

 Fixtures are available for two providers: **OpenStreetMap** and **Apidae**.
-These predefined Provider records can be loaded during a new installation using the standard `loaddata` command.
+These predefined Provider records can be loaded during a new installation.
+See the :ref:`fixture documentation <load-fixtures>` to see more about fixtures.

 .. note::

     These fixtures are intended for new installations only.
 When upgrading an existing system, Provider records will be created automatically based on the existing `provider` field in the database.
 After upgrading, you must manually fill in the link template and copyright.

     You can reuse the link templates provided in the fixture files, available here:
     `Provider fixtures on GitHub <https://github.com/GeotrekCE/Geotrek-admin/tree/master/geotrek/common/fixtures/basic.json#L242>`_